 Got go Remote Settings as shown below.

-Select Allow connections from computers running any version of Remote Desktop to allow people using any version of Remote Desktop or RemoteApp to connect your computer.
-This is a good choice if you don’t know the version another party uses, but it is less secure than the second option and not recommended.
-Also, you may need to use this option if the request comes from older versions of Operating Systems.
+Select Allow connections from computers running any version of Remote Desktop to allow people using any versions of Remote Desktop or RemoteApp to connect your computer.
+This is a good choice if you don’t know the exact version of the client, but it is less secure than the second option and not recommended.
+Also, you need to use this option if the request comes from older versions of Operating Systems.

 Select Allow connections only from computers running Remote Desktop with Network Level Authentication to allow computers using the Remote Desktop or RemoteApp version which supports Network Level Authentication to connect your computer.
 This is the most secure choice.
 Since most of the recent Operating Systems support this authentication method, it is highly recommended to use this option.